Chrinkus/advent-of-code/2015/c/README.md

 Just a straight up `cgs_string` and `cgs_io_getline` day.
 Love those functions!

+## Day 9 - All in a Single Night

+\<Waves hands\> MAGIC!!

+### Challenge Notes

+Here we go, a graph problem.
+Specifically an all-points shortest path problem.
+I had to do some serious reading to get a quality solution together here.
+Cormen et al to the rescue!

+Needing to visit all points had me performing Dijkstra's algorithm on each starting element and keeping a bit mask of the visited indexes.
+This took a bit to wrap my brain around but when I got it figured out it ran quick and gave a correct answer!

+Part 2 asked for a longest path so I sought to parameterize my comparison functions to reuse as much of the first example as possible.
+I had to spot-write some functions that should have been available in my library, this will be commented on further down.

+### Now vs Then

+There is no "then"!
+I didn't even attempt this problem in 2020 so here we are, striking new ground!

+### Library Notes

+I need to write a `cgs_vector_min` and corresponding `_max` function.
+I've needed them before but never wrote them.
+In this solution I use a `_foreach` so, 'yay' for library use but 'boo' for not having the best possible operation.

+Heaps are working out REALLY well.
+I may need one more path-finding problem to have a better understanding of which parts of the solutions are transferrable and which parts should be parameterized.

 ## Day 10 - Elves Look, Elves Say

 ### Challenge Notes